Fenway Partners: Investments

-On July 7, 2003, Fenway Partners proudly announced their acquisition of Riddell Sports Group, a sporting goods manufacturer.
+On July 7, 2003, Fenway Partners announced its acquisition of sporting goods manufacturer Riddell Sports Group.
 Riddell helmets are worn by more than 85% of NFL players, and in 2002 they released the first computer engineered football helmet in its efforts to help reduce concussions among athletes.
 As the leading manufacturer of football helmets, among other products such as pads and collectible replica items, Riddell posted revenues of over $100 million in 2002, the same figure for which it was acquired by Fenway Partners the following year.